lucatume/wp-browser/docs/extensions/MySqlServerController.md

 The aim of this extension is to allow running integration tests against a real MySQL server, without having to install and configure a MySQL server on the machine.

+If a MySQL server is already reachable on the configured port, the extension will reuse it instead of starting a new one; a server reused this way is not stopped by the extension.

 !!! warning

     Currently the MySQL Community Server version installed by this extension (8.4.2 LTS) **is not available for Windows on ARM.**